 Commonly Associated With

-Pulseless disease, Large-vessel vasculitis
+Pulseless disease and Large-vessel vasculitis

-Causes Of Takayasu’s Arteritis
+Cause Of Takayasu’s Arteritis

-- Arm weakness or pain with use
+- Weakness or pain in the arms after use

 - Chest pain

 - Unintentional weight loss